sajuthankappan/saju-dev-zola/content/profile/_index.md

 ### Experience Summary

-- Technology Architect for Frontend & .Net technologies
+- Technology Architect for Frontend & .Net technologies for more than 10 years

 - More than 20 years of experience in Information Technology.

-- Experienced in architecting B2B, B2C complex projects with large volume of data, concurrent users and integration with internal and external systems, for more than 10 years.
+- Design / Solution considering  all application requirements, including functional & non-functional (performance, security, quality, etc.) requirements.

 - Involved in Architecture, Design, Development, Database Administration, Analysis, Estimation, Migration, Maintenance, Unit Testing, Production Support and Technology Consulting